 The next shot at [:04] is up for 3 and a half seconds.

 The entire process of getting the airplane out of the field is slow and methodical.
-That’s how it happened.
-That’s what I’m going to try and convey.
+That’s how this happens.
+I’m going to try and convey a slow and methodical story.

 The very next edit of the car at [:08] is also over 3 seconds long.
 Damn, again with those shots up for a while?
-So, if the shot is up longer then they’re must be less edits.
+If the shot is up longer then they’re must be less edits.
 Less edits and longer shots make a slower pace.

 At [:12] I have another wide shot of the airplane in the field.